pvarsh/LIDAR_literature_notes/README.md

-A collection of papers and literature notes for a LIDAR modeling capstone project at Center for Urban Science and Progress (CUSP).
+A collection of papers and literature notes for a LIDAR modeling capstone project at Center for Urban Science and Progress (CUSP), NYU.

 See [literature_notes.md](https://github.com/pvarsh/LIDAR_literature_notes/blob/master/literature_notes.md).